 The real deal about the car is this; it’s not so much intended to copy the original car, it's more the original owner’s take on what a tribute car should look like.
 After all, beauty is in the eye of the beholder.

-However, if this isn’t your style, the car can be completely restored to factory condition, yet it might not be worth the trouble when you can likely buy a similar example for less.
+However, the car can be completely restored to factory condition, yet it might not be worth the trouble when you can likely buy a similar example for less.
 Still, the car was built to retain all of the factory integrity, and all of the parts can be pulled and replaced by the original components, if so desired.

 Love it, or hate it, “The Dean” is an award-winning car that’s received many awards at several Porsche shows and events.
 Alternatively, public reception has been a mixed bag in the past when its been the spotlight of car features.
 Regardless of opinion though, there is no doubting that this Porsche is unique in the extreme.